eficode-academy/oidc-oauth2-katas/protecting-apis.md

 assigned to the object, and the object can later be retrieved using the ID.
 We can also read a list of IDs for all objects in the store.

+The object store will support the following methods:

+1. GET `/objects` - for reading a list of all objects
+2. POST `/object` - for creating a new object
+3. GET `/object/:id` - for reading a specific object using its ID

 We will protect access to the API with access tokens obtained through our client and perform operations against the API using `curl` and the terminal, however, these operations could easily be implemented in the